Peer-to-peer Recognition Programs Drive ROI

 While we seem to think that recognition from the most senior executive at the organization would be the most impactful, research shows something very different.
 It turns out that while “aligning executive plans to transformation goals and long-term incentives can help to ensure a focus on future success,” it’s crucial to note that “innovation awards or modern recognition programs can incentivize change for non-executives.”7

 In short, top-down approaches to recognition are less impactful on the employee experience than when recognition comes from the employee’s direct manager and peers.
-As we mentioned above, when peers are recognizing other peers, this builds a self-reinforcing culture of health and recognition.
+As we mentioned above, when peers recognize other peers, this builds a self-reinforcing culture of health and recognition.

 With all these keys combined, organizations are seeing rewards for their recognition by driving engagement and productivity in their workforce, which increases revenue and cuts costs.
 If you’re looking for these powerful benefits of recognition in your organization today, we have just the thing for you.